 Admission Requirements

-1. Hold an earned baccalaureate degree from an accredited college or university or be accepted into an Evangel University 5-year BS/MS degree program.
+- Hold an earned baccalaureate degree from an accredited college or university.

-2. Have a grade point average of 3.0 or better in the last 60 hours of undergraduate work or last two years as a full-time undergraduate or graduate student.
+- Have a minimum grade point average of 3.0 in the last 60 hours of undergraduate work or last two years as a full-time undergraduate or graduate student.

-2. Have a grade point average of 3.0 or better in the master degree program.
+- Have a minimum grade point average of 3.0 in the master's degree program.

-3. Provide official transcripts of master’s degree program work.
+- Provide official transcripts of undergraduate and master’s degree program work.

 Application Procedures

-1. Graduate Admission Application, including a personal statement of faith and life goals.
+- Graduate Application, including a statement of purpose and current resume.

-5. Three letters of recommendation (see specific program requirements for details).
+- Three professional recommendations (see specific program requirements for details).

 Provisional Standing.
 Students who intend to obtain a graduate degree, or a certificate or credential at the graduate level, who have not fully met all the admission requirements of the specific program may be eligible for admission as a provisional standing student.
 Please refer to the admission requirements of the specific program.
 Upon successful completion of the first required six to twelve graduate units of the program with a 3.0 GPA or higher, and with no C grades or below, and with the recommendation of program coordinator and faculty, the student will be eligible for regular standing.

-Special Admission.
-Students who do not plan to earn a degree, credential, or certificate, or who have not yet completed the full admission application process, may be granted special admission (special admit for non-degree seeking) standing.
-A special admit student is not officially admitted into the graduate program; the student completes an abbreviated application form for authorization to enroll.
+Special Non-Degree Seeking Student.
+An applicant who does not plan to earn a degree, credential, or certificate, or who have not yet completed the full admission application process, may be admitted as a special non-degree seeking student.
+A special non-degree seeking student is not officially admitted into the graduate program; the student completes an abbreviated application form for authorization to enroll.

-A special admit student must officially apply to the Graduate Studies program if he/she wishes to be considered for regular standing in the degree program.
+A special non-degree seeking student must officially apply to the Graduate Studies program if he/she wishes to be considered for regular admittance into the degree program.
 All program admission requirements and deadlines must be satisfied for admission consideration to the graduate degree program.
-The University and its Graduate Program are not obligated legally or morally to accept a special admit student into degree status.
+The University and its Graduate Program are not obligated legally or morally to accept a special non-degree seeking student into degree seeking status.

-Special admission students who choose to pursue a degree later may not apply more than 12 credits taken as a non-degree seeking student toward degree requirements.
-This 12-credit limit does not apply to those pursuing certificates.
-A $15 application fee is due upon application as a special admit student.
-Special admit student forms are available through the Graduates Studies Enrollment Coordinator.
+Special non-degree seeking students who choose to pursue a degree later may not apply more than 12 credits taken as a non-degree seeking student toward degree requirements.

-Note: A special admit student is not eligible for institutional and/or federal financial aid.
+Note: A special non-degree seeking student is not eligible for institutional and/or federal financial aid.

 Audit.
 Students who wish to attend graduate classes for personal enrichment, but not for academic credit, may be granted auditor’s status.
 Auditors attend class with no obligations to participate actively in the work.
-Students seeking auditor’s status must complete an abbreviated admission form.
+To apply for admission to audit classes, submit the following: 1) abbreviated application for admission; 2) professional reference on form provided; and 3) completed audit registration form (email Registration@evangel.edu for form).
 Audit fees are required for each class in which audit students enroll.
 These classes are noncredit bearing courses.
 An audit course cannot be turned into a for-credit course after the first week of class.

 Bachelor's Completion, Bachelor's Equivalency and Early Admission